lutris/docs/InstallingDrivers.md

 To get the latest NVIDIA drivers it is necessary to add the [Proprietary GPU Drivers PPA](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa), enable 32 bit architecture (if you haven't already), update to refresh packages and then install the 535 driver and support for the Vulkan API (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility)):

+**NOTE** YOU DO NOT NEED TO USE A PPA TO INSTALL VULKAN AND DRIVERS

 To do all of that, run this one command: